LC4MP: Cognitive memory

 Automatic cognitive responses are elicited via a cognitive response to novel information, the primary method in which automatic responses are elicited is through structural cues of the communication situation.
 Lang, et al. (2000) elaborates on this by controlling the structural features.
 They discovered that the relatedness of the media messages mattered.
 They dissected the pacing of mediated content into two categories: one that used related editing in camera angle and content; and, another with unrelated cuts to unrelated information to the previous information that was being encoded and stored.
-These pacing cues are important to media producers because they can either help reinforce attention into memory; or they can created a low memory retention condition in the minds of the message processor.
+These pacing cues are important to media producers because they can either help reinforce attention into memory; or they can create a low memory retention condition in the minds of the message processor.

 By inserting edits, which are operationalized by the process of switching cameras or transitions in visual or audio media, media producers can elicit orienting responses in attentive viewers.
 This is accomplished because the mechanism of allocating resources to memory message processing is effective in low, medium, and high edit conditions.
 Therefore, retrieval is also possible and is measured via recognition testing.
 However, unlike related editing cues, unrelated cuts do not make it into memory, especially when the cuts are coming at the message processor rapidly.
 This is important, secondarily, because the entire illusion of a commercially driven media system is premised on the concept that advertising sells products.
 More importantly, this article's primary concern is to instruct media producers—who are concerned with generating public information, the importance of editing cues, and the deleterious uses of disparate advertising and its ineffectiveness.